 I've been a passionate fan of Scotch whisky for over thirty years.
 Although I do love a blend, there really isn't anything that quite compares with a high quality single malt.
-For me single malts offer the most complex, subtle and flavorsome taste experiences available.
+For me, single malts offer one of the most complex, subtle and flavorsome taste experiences available.

 Single malts are typically made from malted barley and distilled using a traditional pot still, before being aged in oak casks for at least three years.
 They are most commonly associated with Scotland, but also produced in Ireland and a handful of other places.
 Whisky distillation has been going on for centuries, with records in Ireland mentioning it as far back as 1405.